28 Jul Anna LaBella

 When Arianna “Anna” Labella first complained of pain in her upper thigh in July 2019, her parents, Jess and Rob, attributed it to growing pains.
 Just a few days later, a large mass was detected on Anna’s pelvis and she was rushed to Albany Med.
 “I felt like my world had just crashed beneath me,” says Jess when she remembers that day.

 After several days of testing, doctors at Albany Med diagnosed nine-year-old Anna with Ewing sarcoma.
 This aggressive form of cancer typically occurs in bones or soft tissue surrounding bones.
-Fortunately, Anna’s cancer was detected early and remained localized in her pelvic bone.
-Still, Jess describes the first two months of Anna’s treatment as a complete blur.
+Jess describes the first two months of Anna’s treatment as a complete blur.
 Anna became so sick from the chemotherapy that she spent the majority of those months as an inpatient at Albany Med.

 It was during that time that Jess and Anna’s two-year-old brother, Carter, found a home away from home at the Ronald McDonald House.
 Rob made the three-hour round trip from the Utica area as frequently as possible, and once his employer granted him a temporary transfer to Albany, he was able to join his family full-time.

-Through it all, Anna maintained a positive attitude.
+Through it all, Anna has been a true warrior.
 “She has taken it all in stride, and I am so proud of her,” says Jess.
 “She’s always smiling, always positive, and always trying to make people laugh.
 I’m in awe of her.
 She really is my hero.”

 “We look for any way we can give back and say thank you,” said Jess.
 “When people donate, I don’t think they understand how much it really does impact families.
 It is because of them that parents are able to be there for our children.
 It means the world to those of us who stay here.”